-Three types of pipe/tube are commonly used for sprinkler system laterals, polyvinyl chloride pipe (PVC), and Polyethylene tube (Poly).
+Two types of pipe/tube are commonly used for sprinkler system laterals, polyvinyl chloride pipe (PVC), and Polyethylene tube (Poly).
 Both are types of plastic.
 PVC is usually white or gray color and semi-rigid.
 Polyethylene is usually black and is flexible.

 PVC is the type most commonly used in warm winter climates.
 PVC pipe is rated by two different systems, the first is the “class” system (Cl) the other is the “schedule” system (SCH).
 It is not possible to say that one is always better than the other.
 Schedule pipe is rated by the pipe’s wall thickness, while class pipe is rated by the pipe’s operating pressure.
 All PVC pipe has uniform outside diameter sizes.
-So pipe of the same size has a the same outside diameter, regardless of which type or rating they are. this allows the fittings that join them together to be a universal size, the same fittings will fit all of them.
+So pipe of the same size has the same outside diameter, regardless of which type or rating they are.
+This allows the fittings that join them together to be a universal size, the same fittings will fit all of them.

 All PVC should be protected from sunlight.
-Some types of PVC are marketed as “sunlight resistant” my experience is that they last longer, but still degrade in sunlight.
+Some types of PVC are marketed as “sunlight resistant.”
+My experience is that they last longer than standard PVC, but will still slowly degrade in sunlight.
 The UV rays in sunlight causes the PVC to become brittle, it will eventually become so brittle that just tapping it will cause it to fall apart.
 How long it takes depends on how intense the UV in the sunlight is.
 So you would guess that in Arizona, with intense sunshine, it would be a huge problem.
 But did you know dim winter sunshine reflected off snow can give even more UV exposure?
 That’s why you get sunburned so easily when skiing.
 Same with high altitude areas (less atmosphere allows more UV through.)
 The damage is permanent and not reversible, so if the store you buy it from keeps it outside, you might want to question how long it has been sitting out in the sun!
 A few months stored in the sun in most climates is not a problem.
 UV damaged PVC tends to display a noticeably brownish “sunburn”.
 If you use PVC above ground you should protect it from sunlight.
 3 coats of exterior latex paint seems to do a reasonable job.
 Better yet, put foam pipe insulation around above ground PVC pipe and “kill two birds” with one stone.

 Most PVC pipe is connected together using “PVC fittings” which are glued in place.
 The fittings are typically rated as SCH 40 (standard white PVC fittings), some are available as SCH 80 (stronger and normally gray color.)
 Sometimes PVC pipe has threaded ends just like steel pipe.
 PVC pipe and steel pipe have the same outside diameters, and are interchangeable and steel fittings will fit onto threaded PVC pipe & vice versa.